Ali-Asjad/ADC_extensions/draft/file_delimiter.md

 **Rules summary**:

 - `delimiter` MUST be present and MUST represent exactly one Unicode code point as a JSON string (e.g., ",", ";", "|", or "\t" for tab).
-- `encoding` MUST be present and SHOULD be an IANA-registered character set name.
-Producers MUST write using this encoding; consumers MUST read using this encoding.
 - If `quote_char` is omitted, it defaults to `"` (double quote).
 If `escape_char` is omitted, it defaults to the same value as `quote_char`.
 - If `line_terminator` is omitted, producers SHOULD use "\n" unless target environments require "\r\n"; consumers MAY auto-detect.
 - If `data_start_row` is present, it MUST be a positive integer and row counting starts at 1.
 For example, `1` indicates data begins on the first row; `2` indicates a single header row.